In the News: Best Foot Forward

-The Best Foot Forward for Pedestrian Safety coalition includes: MetroPlan Orlando, Orange County Government and Sheriff’s Office, Osceola County Government and Sheriff’s Office, the City of Kissimmee Government and Police Department, the City of Orlando and Police Department, Florida Department of Health, School District of Osceola County, Orange County Public Schools, Orlando Health, Lynx, Winter Park Health Foundation, the Florida Department of Transportation, Orange Cycle, the University of Miami’s WalkSafe and Bike/Walk Central Florida.
+The Best Foot Forward for Pedestrian Safety coalition includes: MetroPlan Orlando, Orange County Government and Sheriff’s Office, Osceola County Government and Sheriff’s Office, the City of Kissimmee Government and Police Department, the City of Orlando and Police Department, the City of St. Cloud and Police Department, Florida Department of Health in Orange and Osceola Counties, School District of Osceola County, Orange County Public Schools, Orlando Health, Lynx, Winter Park Health Foundation, the Florida Department of Transportation, the University of Miami’s WalkSafe and Bike/Walk Central Florida.

 Bike/Walk Central Florida manages and administers the Best Foot Forward program on behalf of coalition partners.
-Amanda Day, Project Director, Best Foot Forward, at 407-636-5606 or via email at firstname.lastname@example.org.
+Please contact Amanda Day, Project Director, Best Foot Forward, at 407-636-5606 or via email at email@example.com if you have any questions.

 Check out a presentation or to learn more about the BFF coalition:

 - Dangerous By Design 2016 Report, listing the Metro Orlando region as one of the most dangerous places for people walking

 BFF Pictures & Video of Enforcement & Education Outreach